-Audience Poll #1
+Poll #1

 What are the top challenges that your organization faces related to Medicare enrollment and coverage?
-(Check all that apply.)
+(Select all that apply.)

-- Determining whether clients are eligible for Medicare - Assisting clients with deciding when to enroll - Assisting clients who are eligible for both Medicare and Medicaid - Helping clients transition to Medicare from another type of coverage - Referring clients for external Medicare enrollment support - Understanding what Medicare covers - Understanding the difference between Original Medicare and Medicare Advantage - Accessing age-appropriate Medicare resources - Accessing culturally-appropriate Medicare resources - Other (chat in your response)
+- Determining client eligibility - Helping clients decide when to enroll - Assisting dually eligible clients (Medicare and Medicaid) - Helping clients transition between coverage types - Finding external sources of enrollment support - Understanding the basics of what Medicare covers - Understanding the difference between Medicare plans - Other (chat in your response)

-The changing demographics of RWHAP clients
+The aging demographics of RWHAP clients